svmy-cyber/Rhyhorn/README.md

-# Windows Security Hardening Script
+# Windows Sandbox Hardening Script

 A PowerShell-based security hardening tool for Windows systems that implements multiple layers of security controls through a structured, sequence-based approach.